ajdillhoff/CSE4310/assignments/assignment1/README.md

 Figure 2: Image patches extracted from original image (left).
 </p>

+### Resizing

-3. Create a resizing function that resizes an image given an input image as a `numpy` array and an integer representing the desired scale factor.
+Create a resizing function that resizes an image given an input image as a `numpy` array and an integer representing the desired scale factor.
 The image should be resized using nearest neighbor interpolation.

 The function should be implemented as `resize_img(img, factor)`.